Serghini04/push_swap/README.md

 # 🔄 Push_swap
-A highly efficient number sorting project using two stacks, implementing Tshankx's algorithm.
+A highly efficient number sorting project using two stacks.
 Part of the School 1337 cursus.

 ## 📋 Project Structure
 ```